Index of Native American languages

 European costume such as calico dresses and felt hats.
 Here are more

-pictures of Blackfoot clothing,
+images of Blackfoot clothing,

-and some photos and links about
+and some photos and links ab out

-Indian clothing in general.
+traditional Indian clothing in general.

 Blackfeet chiefs wore tall feather headdresses, different from the long warbonnets of the Sioux.
 Here are some pictures of these different styles of Native American headdresses.
-Men wore their hair in three braids with a topknot or pompadour, and women wore their hair loose or in two thicker braids.
+Men wore their hair in three braids with a topknot or high pompadour, and women wore their hair loose or in two thicker braids.
 Blackfeet people painted their faces for special occasions.
 They used different patterns for war paint, religious ceremonies, and festive decoration.
-Today, some Blackfoot people still wear moccasins or a buckskin shirt, but they wear modern clothes like jeans instead of breechcloths... and they only wear feathers in their hair on special occasions like a dance. |
+Sometimes men would tattoo their arms with geometric designs.
+Both men and women pierced their ears and wore shell jewelry.
+Today, some Blackfoot people still wear moccasins or a buckskin shirt, but they wear modern clothes like jeans instead of breechcloths... and they only wear feathers in their hair on special occasions like a powwow. |

 What was Blackfoot transportation like in the days before cars?
 Did they paddle canoes?![]() Dog travois | No--the Blackfoot Indians weren't coastal people, and when they traveled by river, they usually built rafts.
 There were no horses in North America until colonists brought them over from Europe, so the Blackfeet used to use dogs pulling travois (a kind of drag sled) to help them carry their belongings over land.
 Once horses were introduced the Blackfoot culture quickly adopted to them and the people became much more migratory. |

-What was Blackfoot food like in the days before supermarkets?![]() Bison hunt | The Blackfoot staple food was buffalo.
+What did Blackfoot people eat in the days before supermarkets?![]() Bison hunt | The Blackfoot staple food was buffalo.
 Blackfoot men usually hunted the buffalo by driving them off cliffs or stalking them with bow and arrow.
 As they acquired horses, the Blackfoot tribe began to pursue the buffalo herds for communal hunts, moving their villages often as the buffalo migrated.
-In addition to buffalo meat, the Blackfoot Indians also ate small game like ground squirrels, nuts and berries, and steamed camas roots as part of their diet. |
+In addition to buffalo meat, the Blackfoot Indians also ate small game like ground squirrels, nuts and berries, and steamed camas roots, and they often traded with neighboring agricultural tribes to get corn and beans.
+Here is a website with more information about Plains Indian foods. |

 Blackfoot archer |